 Yes, parents are always welcome!
 Parents may come into the classroom at any time that their child is in the preschool.
 In fact, we invite parents to volunteer in the classroom for various projects.
 We welcome your participation.

 - What about snack?
 Do you provide it?

-We ask that parents bring snack approximately 4-6 times a year for the entire class, and we ask that parents bring only fruits and vegetables and a source of protein (cheese and yogurt are popular).
+We ask that parents bring snack approximately 4-6 times a year for the entire class, and we ask that parents bring only fruits or vegetables and a source of protein (cheese and yogurt are popular).
 We serve healthy snacks and encourage children to drink water.
 We do not serve juice because we know the extra sugar is not good for children.
-After the children have had an opportunity to try a fruit or vegetable, we will offer crackers in addition.

 - But what if my child does not like what is being served?